salylgw/gammath_spot/index.md

  3. `conda install matplotlib`
  4. `pip install gammath-spot`

-If you want to use CLI and use prebuilt docker image.
-Please see the the instruction videos [here](https://youtube.com/playlist?list=PLck0jfgap9AT3Qd1mcNgr5KguIXrW9BD4).
+If you want to use CLI and use prebuilt docker image then please see the the instruction videos [here](https://youtube.com/playlist?list=PLck0jfgap9AT3Qd1mcNgr5KguIXrW9BD4).

 # WHERE to get source code without installing
-Get source code from GIT repo `git clone https://github.com/salylgw/gammath_spot.git`.
+Get source code from GIT repo. (`git clone https://github.com/salylgw/gammath_spot.git`).

 # HOWTO build docker image to use CLI